alexdafn/Autonomous-Driving-In-Dynamic-Environment-using-ML-in-Unity/README.md

 The main training script.
 It combines and uses every other script for the training process.
 It uses the neural network that has been produced after the training, to auto-drive the vehicle.

-In this script, agent-car collects its environmental observations (speed and car's direction)`CollectObservations(VectorSensor sensor)`.
-It also randomly selects an action (UpKey-acceleration, DownKey-brake, LeftKey-Left steer, RightKey-Right steer), which will reward it, according to the policy that has been given to it.
-In the same function, the roads is rendered dynamicly, creating a new piece at the end of the path, while deleting the first road piece.
-The
+In this script, agent-car collects its environmental observations (speed and car's direction) with `CollectObservations(VectorSensor sensor)`.
+It also randomly selects an action (UpKey-acceleration, DownKey-brake, LeftKey-Left steer, RightKey-Right steer), which will reward it, according to the policy that has been given to it, using `OnActionReceived(float[] vectorAction)`.
+In the same function, the roads is rendered dynamicly, creating a new piece at the end of the path, while deleting the first road piece, as the agents progresses further.
+The function `Heuristic(float[] actionsOut)` is used for testing the car's movements with the keyboard, in combination with OnActionReceived.
+Finally, the function `OnEpisodeBegin()` is used at the beginning of each episode, to reset every previous value before the episode ends and places the car at the initial position.

 ## CarController.cs

+This script is responsible for the car's realistic movement.

 ## RoadSpawner.cs